About Nisha

 • Simple ideas around reparenting and reconnecting with the parts of you that got overlooked

-• Building routines that support you without feeling like another thing on your to-do list
+• Simple routines that support you without feeling overwhelming

 This isn’t about having it all figured out.
 It’s about checking in, being honest with yourself, and trying something different, one small shift at a time.